Agobin/C_Tic_Tac_Toe_Game/README.md

-# Tic Tac Toe game in Chapel
+# Tic Tac Toe game in C

 # Description
 This is a project to create a tic tac toe game in C using a gui library built using the third party open source library gtk.